Risk management process

 - Risk management is the responsibility of the Board of Executive Directors, which also determines the processes for approving investments, acquisitions and divestitures.

-- The Board of Executive Directors is supported by the corporate divisions Finance, Strategic Planning & Controlling and Legal, Taxes & Insurance, as well as the Corporate Controlling unit and the Chief Compliance Officer.
-They coordinate the risk management process at Group level and provide the structure and appropriate methodology.
+- The Board of Executive Directors is supported by the corporate units Finance, Corporate Controlling, Strategic Planning & Controlling and Legal, Taxes & Insurance, as well as the Chief Compliance Officer.
+They coordinate the risk management process at a Group level and provide the structure and appropriate methodology.
 Opportunity and risk management is thus integrated in the strategy, planning and budgeting processes.